-FTTC roll-out can also occur as partial parallel roll-out of fibre (between the MDF and the street cabinet).
+Another type of partial parallel roll-out of fibre (between the MDF and the street cabinet) is FttC.
 In this case, both partners roll out their networks up the (multifunctional) street cabinets and jointly use street cabinets only and ducts or dark fibres where necessary.
 The agreement refers to the joint use of those network elements as well as to the access to the unbundled local loop or subloop of the incumbent.
 Therefore, in this form of network expansion, the incumbent typically is the access granting partner.
 FTTx co-investment in partial parallel network expansion is also not very likely to limit infrastructure competition between the parties since only few infrastructure elements are jointly deployed.